Almost sure global well-posedness for the energy supercritical Schr\"odinger equations: Statistical ensemble for NLS-7 and almost sure GWP

 Moreover, we have the estimates

-where $C$ does not depend on $t$. \end{prop} \begin{proof} The independence on $N$ of the constance $C$ in \eqref{est_muN_E} ensures the tightness of the sequence $(\mu_{N})$ on $H^r,\ r<s$, thanks to the Prokhorov theorem.
+where $C$ does not depend on $t$. \end{prop} \begin{proof} The independence in $N$ of the constance $C$ in \eqref{est_muN_E} ensures the tightness of the sequence $(\mu_{N})$ on $H^r,\ r<s$, thanks to the Prokhorov theorem.
 We obtain the first statement of the proposition.\\ The estimate \eqref{est-phi-E} follows from \eqref{ReE} and the lower semicontinuity of $\mathcal{E}(u)$.
-Now let us prove \eqref{est-phi-M}: let $\chi_R$ be a bump function on $\R$ having the value $1$ on $[0,1]$ and the value $0$ on $[2,\infty),$ we write
+Now let us prove \eqref{est-phi-M}: let $\chi_R$ be a cut-off function on $\R$ having the value $1$ on $[0,1]$ and the value $0$ on $[2,\infty),$ we write

 Now, we obtain, with the use of \eqref{est_muN_MR},